-This sample shows a <<Notification>> named "PMIRPNotifications_1" that has one notification and a <<Notification>> named "PMIRPNotifications 2" that has three notifications.
+This sample shows a << Notification>> named "PMIRPNotifications_1" and another << Notification>> named "PMIRPNotifications_2".
+Both of them have notification(s).
+An example of a notification can be notifyMeasurementJobStatusChanged().

-<<Notification>> Notation
+<< Notification>> Notation

-5.2.12 <<< a gent-internal-usage>>
+5.2.12 <<agent-internal-usage>>

 This is a unidirectional association.
 The source passes network management information to target.
 The source and target are entities or processes running in different IRP instances such as AlarmIRP, PMIRP.
 The instances may be name-contained by the same IRPAgent or different IRPAgent instances.
 The precise network management information passed and the information transfer mechanism are not standardized and are vendor-specific.